 Developing Benzodiazepine Tolerance And Dependence

 Taking benzodiazepines for more than a few weeks can cause the body to build up a tolerance.
-This requires taking a higher dose of a drug over time to feel the same strength of effects.
+Once developed, a benzodiazepine tolerance requires taking a higher dose of a drug over time to feel the same strength of effects.

 Dependence is a physical and sometimes psychological reliance on a drug that can develop through frequent, chronic use.
 This can result in a withdrawal syndrome.